"The Kite Flyers" by Michael Lenson in its beautiful new installation

 We can't share all the details yet, but no fewer than three different Lenson exhibtions are planned for the coming years at three different museums.
 Visit this website often for details.

-Lenson to be Inducted into Hall of Fame in Nutley, New Jersey
+Lenson Inducted into Hall of Fame in Nutley, New Jersey

-We are thrilled to report that Michael Lenson will be inducted into the Nutley Hall of Fame on November 17th, 2013!
+We are thrilled to report that Michael Lenson was inducted into the Nutley Hall of Fame on November 17th, 2013!
 Nutley is the suburban town where he lived and painted between 1941 and his death in 1971.
-Reginald Marsh, Charles Hawthorne, and many other important American artists lived and painted in Nutley too, We hope to post photos of the induction ceremony here on this website.
+Reginald Marsh, Charles Hawthorne, and many other important American artists lived and painted in Nutley too.

 CLICK BELOW TO SEE A VIDEO OF THE RECENT LENSON RETROSPECTIVE AT THE BUTLER INSTITUTE